Userful™: Frequently Asked Questions

 If you want to access Control Center from a remote location, we recommend an Internet connection to the site where the displays and Userful appliance are installed with a "static" IP Address (you may need to contact your Internet service provider to obtain this).
 Alternatively, it is possible to sign up for a dynamic DNS service separately.
 Then, you will need to enable "port forwarding" on your router and route inbound requests on that specific port to the assigned static IP address of the Userful host.
 This way you can simply type in the external facing IP address and specified port number (http://IP_Address:port_number) in any browser to connect the Userful Control Center.

-Q: How can I give users access to control and change the content and/or active session containers on the video wall without giving them access to the Control Center?
+Q: How can I give users access to control and change the content and/or active sources on the video wall without giving them access to the Control Center?

 Alternatively, most of our customers use one of the supported third party content management solutions to manage content.
 You can also set the video wall to play an HTML5 web page and use the solution to change and edit the content on that page.

-If you want users to be able to switch between session containers, a second approach is to create a Welcome Screen with all the desired session containers available and then use the "Preset Remote Control" feature to launch any session from any device on the same network.
+If you want users to switch between sources, a second approach is to create a Welcome Screen with all the desired sources available and then use the "Source Switcher" feature to launch any session from any device on the same network.

 Q: Does Userful™ support multi-level permission system?
-Can I have a separate login for unprivileged staff access where they can control mapping of stations but not admin level functions?
+Can I have a separate login for unprivileged staff access where they can control mapping of displays but not admin level functions?

 Q: Do I need a specialist to help me with routine configuration of the system?